The Atlantic Cities, January 29, 2013

 Ever been at the Dollar Store and thought, what the hell, give me that WHOLE SHELF!
 Such is the mentality that might apply to this round of the Wayne County Tax Auction's High Roller List.

-Detroit News, October 20, 2011
+October 27, 2011

 That interactivity helped one city resident sidestep a potential auction disaster.
 A visitor to the site saw Michael Lee's metal finishing business on the auction list and posted a message about it.

-Model D, October 18, 2011
+October 20, 2011

 This is information everyone should have access to.
 If we try to charge people for it, we would just be repeating the same mistakes.
 That's not what we're about.
 There are people who are moving out of the city or missing out on opportunities because of the environmental conditions here.